jfd/stage/doc/commands/setup-smartdc.md

     Key name of the SSH/RSA Key associated with your Joyent account

 * `--no-of-machines <number>`:
-    Number of machines to setup2
+    Number of machines to setup.

+* `--private-key <path>`:
+    The _path_ to the private key to use when issuing the SSH-connection.
+This options is optional and defaults to _<NONE>_

+* `--image <path>`:
+    The image to use when creating the Joyent machine.
+See Joyent documentation for more information.

 ## EXAMPLES